stfxecutables/df-analyze/docs/arguments.md

   --htune-trials HTUNE_TRIALS

-                        Specifies number of trials in Optuna study, and for each estimator and feature selection method.
-E.g. fitting two estimators using three feature selection methods with `--htune-trials=100` will results in 2 x 3 x 100 = 600 trials.
+                        Specifies number of trials in Optuna Study, and for each estimator and feature selection method.
+E.g. fitting two estimators using three feature selection methods with `--htune-trials=100` will result in 2 x 5 x 100 = 600 trials.
 If also using e.g. the default 3-fold validation for `--htune-val-sizes`, then the total number of estimator fits from tuning will be 600 x 3.